10267815E/I3E_ASG1/README.md

 - PC

 ## Premise
 Player is trapped in a research facility and has to collect all 5 energy sources to power the generator in the main floor.
-Due to the loss of power, barrels filled with toxic waste has erupted outside the lab, the processing facilities have all gone haywire.
+Due to the loss of power, barrels filled with toxic waste has erupted outside the lab, the processing facilities have all gone haywire, and the player's own creations have even gone rogue!
 The player must restore power to the facility and put an end to the accidental death traps now littered across the building and beyond.

 ## Game Outline